flowersteam/LLM-Culture/README.md

 # LLM-Culture

-### TODO : Add a quick description of the Repo, what can be done with it ...
+This repository provides a comprehensive framework for studying the cultural evolution of linguistic content through the utilization of Large Language Model agents.

 ## Installation